commercionetwork/commercionetwork/x/did/spec/04_events.md

 # Events

-The `x/did` module emits the following events:
+The `did` module emits the following events:

 ### `MsgSetIdentity`